 Master Lab Program

-In winter term 2021/22, selected students work on the research challenge autonomously under scientific guidance and take part in the Master Lab program (see requirements and electives below).
+Selected students work on the research challenge autonomously under scientific guidance and take part in the Master Lab program (see requirements and electives below).
 In order to support this autonomous research, each Master lab student is awarded a young researcher stipend to fund part-time student contracts (HiWi) and research consumables.
 In consultation with principal investigator, contracts can begin in September/October and last until March.

-- Block sessions on scientific writing and presenting
+- 2-3 block sessions on scientific writing and presenting (during winter semester)

 - Master Lab colloquium - students present progress and submit a research poster and brief write-up (mid-late March)

 - Attend select livMatS early career researcher events to network and exchange ideas

 - Attend select livMatS colloquium talks